kununu/data-fixtures/README.md

 ## Appending Fixtures

 By default when loading fixtures the data storage is purged.
-If you want to change this behavior, you can pass *false* as second argument to any of the provided fixture types.
+If you want to change this behavior and instead append the fixtures, you can pass *false* as second argument to any executor.

 ```php
 // By default the data storage is purged